AdamRider/First-Site/README.md

 # site
 Capstone Project 1 - Online Resume
-My First Website 8/31/2023
+My First Website 8/31/2023. <br/>
-Hope me look back at it and remmber all the memories and smile.
+Hope me look back at it and remmber all the memories and smile. <br/>
-Hope you are getting better & better
+Hope you are getting better & better. <br/>